KHUnmanned/AP_Conf_Wiki/index.md

 <h1>ArduPilot 2025 Developers Conference</h1>
 <br>
 <h1>Attendee Guide</h1>
+<h3>5<sup>th</sup> to 7<sup>th</sup> Sep 2025</h3>
 <br><br>
 </div>

 A very warm welcome to all those attending or planning to attend the 2025 ArduPilot conference.

-This site will be your central repository for all information related to the conference, both in your planning and when you are actually attending the event.
+This site will be your central repository for all information related to the conference, both for planning your trip and when you are actually attending the event.

 We are looking forward to hosting you at the 2025 ArduPilot Developer Conference and we sincerely hope that you will enjoy the event.